Global

 loadImage

-Just like the p5.js loadImage function except it also caches images so that they are only loaded once.
-Multiple calls to loadImage with the same path will return the same image object.
-It also adds the image's url as a property of the image object.
+Loads an image. p5play caches images so that they're only loaded once, so multiple calls to `loadImage` with the same path will return the same image object. p5play also adds the image's url as a property of the image object.

 Source: